openziti/ziti/doc/002-local-dev.md

 Where `XXX` is replaced with `001` through `004`.

-### Starting Router As An Edge Router

 Edge routers are routers that have the Edge functionality enabled and allow Ziti SDK enabled application to connect to Ziti.
-Starting an edge eouter requires that the controller be running with the Edge functionality enabled.
+Starting an edge router requires that the controller be running with the Edge functionality enabled.
 This requires the use of the `ctrl.with.edge.yml` configuration to run the controller (see example above).

 To start an edge router the Edge REST API will be used to prime the enrollment process and the `ziti-router enroll` command will be used to finalize the process.
 The enrollment command will handle adding the fabric and edge router entries necessary.
-Using the `ziti-fabric create router` command should not and can not be run.
+Using the `ziti fabric create router` command should not and can not be run.

 There is only one example configuration file for an edge router:
 `etc/edge.router.yml`.
 Additional configuration files can be created by copying and altering the file.
-Specifically the identity section needs to point to unique file locations that do not collide with other identity file and the listening ports need to not be in use.
+Specifically the identity section needs to point to unique file locations that do not collide with other identity files, and the listening ports need to be available to bind.

+## Ziti Edge REST API Primer

+The Edge REST API is actually two APIs in one:

+* `edge-client` REST API
+* `edge-management` REST API

+All API operations from both APIs are exposed on the default server listener unless the controller is configured to bind these two APIs separately.
+The API spec for each is served from the API itself.
+Read more about the spec [in the docs](https://openziti.github.io/api/rest/).

+All of these example requests have analogous commands in the `ziti` CLI.

 ### Authenticate w/ the Ziti Edge API

-Please note that this is not a complete API reference and all of these request have analogous commands in the Ziti CLI via the `ziti` binary.

 ```http
 POST /authenticate?method=password